 If you are looking for ready to got kit, The LED200B MKIII Headshot Documentary kit will allow you to start your documentary interview right away.

 It’s not always possible to bring your large lighting equipment when shooting a simple documentary.
 Invest in a reflector to make use of the natural light and bounce it off your subject’s face to even out any shadows.
 For mobile situations, you can get a small, mounted light for your camera to salvage and otherwise unusable situation for shooting.

 Hard drives and editing software

 After shooting your film, back up all of the data onto multiple hard drives so you don’t lose your precious footage even if your computer crashes.
 Don’t be afraid to invest in a pricier hard drive—it’s worth a couple extra bucks since it’s backing up your entire film.

 High-quality filmmaking equipment

 Are you wondering where you can get the best equipment for recording your documentary?
 EssentialPhoto has got you covered!
 We’re a single-source solution to all of your photography and videography needs.
 Our UK-based company offers a wide range of quality video accessories, along with other tools and equipment.
-All of our products are UK stock with no grey imports, such as, 360° photography and video products, and weird and wonderful lighting kits.
-We also offer tables and tents, backdrops, studio fixtures, and other similar products.

 Get in touch with us today for more details!